 1. tentree: Tree planting and community projects

-Wherever they plant, tentree also undertakes community projects related to causes like education, clean drinking water, job creation and sustainable development.
+tentree also undertakes community projects related to social causes like education, clean drinking water, job creation and sustainable development in the countries they plant trees in.

 2. Patagonia: Sustainability and environmental impact

 American outdoor clothing brand Patagonia is considered a CSR trailblazer.
-Founded in 1973, the company has long had a purpose to use its business “to inspire solutions to the environmental crisis.”
+Since its founding in 1973, the company has been on a mission to “save our home planet” and inspire solutions to the environmental crisis.

-And most recently, Patagonia founder Yvon Chouinard transferred ownership of the company, valued at $3 billion, to a nonprofit organization dedicated to combating climate change and protecting undeveloped land around the globe.
+And back in 2022, Patagonia founder Yvon Chouinard transferred ownership of the $3 billion company to the Holdfast Collective and the Patagonia Purpose Trust.
+These two climate-focused entities are dedicated to combating climate change and protecting undeveloped land around the world.

 3. BNP Paribas: Employee volunteering and giving

-BNP Paribas, a leading European bank from Switzerland, is developing more robust CSR initiatives with the help of Benevity.
-One of the central pillars of BNP Paribas’ CSR strategy is employee engagement and solidarity.
-To develop this pillar, they give employees up to 16 hours (or two working days) to use for volunteer initiatives.
+French multinational bank BNP Paribas, has a strong commitment to corporate philanthropy and volunteering.
+A central pillar of the organization's CSR strategy is employee engagement and solidarity.
+To develop this, they give employees up to 16 hours (or two working days) for volunteer initiatives.

 4. The Walt Disney Company: Social impact relating to children